 Whether your bones are healthy and can resist a fracture is determined by more than just how much mineral content they contain.

-Bones can be mineral dense and still be brittle which is exactly what happens when people take the drugs like Fosamax and Prolia which prevent osteoclast from removing old brittle bone.
+Bones can be mineral dense and still be brittle which is exactly what happens when people take certain drugs commonly prescribed for osteoporosis which prevent osteoclasts from removing old brittle bone.
 Bone mineral density goes up on these drugs but what you have is old and increasingly brittle bone.
-We’ve now learned the hard way after all the fractures cause by these drugs that bone micro architecture, not just bone mineral density, determines bone quality or the ability of your bones to resist fracturing.
+We’ve now learned the hard way after all the fractures cause by these drugs that bone microarchitecture, not just bone mineral density, determines bone quality or the ability of your bones to resist fracturing.

 In our next video, I will explain why getting your TBS score is especially important to know if you have diabetes or if you are osteopenic.
 I hope this information has been helpful for you and you will tune in next time.